THANK YOU! ALEJO WINS HUGE VICTORY IN ASSEMBLY RACE!

 - Lifetime Member, National Association of Latino Elected Officials Association (NALEO).

-- Gold Life Member, National Association for the Advancement of Colored People (NAACP).
+- Silver Life Member, National Association for the Advancement of Colored People (NAACP).

 SERVICE AWARDS: My work has been recognized through numerous awards, including:

 - 2014 CA Faculty Association - Latino Caucus - Award

 - 2014 Ben Heller Award for Leadership & Courage, Center for Community Advocacy.

 - 2014 Legislator of the Year, CA League of Cities Latino Caucus.